Multi-model fallback and reliability routing

 If your app is hard-wired to one model endpoint, uptime and user experience degrade immediately.

-## The Flashback Pattern
+## The Flashgate Pattern

 Your application keeps one API contract, while your routing layer applies fallback order by model/provider when calls fail or exceed SLOs.